 Doing business in the private sector is in some ways similar to doing business with the IRS, but federal contracting has some specific requirements that you should be aware of.

-Obviously, you have to prepare yourself and take some basic steps in order to be ready for federal contracting, but once you have done this, you will be closer to become an IRS provider.
+Obviously, you have to prepare yourself and take some basic steps to be ready for federal contracting, but once you have done this, you will be closer to becoming an IRS provider.

 Doing business with the IRS

 Overall, the Department of the Treasury purchases a wide range of products and services, from packaging materials to highly complex computer equipment and services.
 During FY 2015, for example, its procurement expenditures were approximately $5.6 billion and a good portion of this corresponded to the IRS.

 If you are a small business owner and are interested in contracting opportunities with this agency, take a look at these general steps to get started:

 1- Review the Treasury and IRS websites to find out what types of opportunities are available for your firm.
 While the Treasury website contains the Treasury Forecast of Procurement Opportunities, the IRS portal includes information on doing business with the IRS, business opportunities, among other relevant topics.